Pre-marriage Counseling

 What if we decide we aren’t ready for marriage yet?

 That doesn’t happen often, but it is a possibility.
 Wouldn’t you rather know ahead of time that you perhaps need more time to think things through or want to achieve specific goals first?
-But, of course, this decision is ultimately up to you, and you won’t be persuaded either way.
+But, of course, this decision is ultimately up to you, and you won’t be pushed either way.
 However, the question could come up in pre-marriage counseling for you to discuss with your partner.

 I have many premarital counseling questions, and probably more than can be answered here.